xcat2/confluent-docs/docs/miscellaneous/doca3-0-install.md

  **NOTE** This is for a single-node install.
 Scale with nodeshell and arguments to make these steps unattended as needed.

 ### Uninstall previous version of DOCA
- If upgrading from a previous version of DOCA, make sure to uninstall the previous version first, using the followoing steps (the following is an example for uninstalling DOCA 2.10):
+ If upgrading from a previous version of DOCA, make sure to uninstall the previous version first, using the following steps (the following is an example for uninstalling DOCA 2.10):
 ```
 for f in $(rpm -qa | grep -i doca ) ; do yum -y remove $f; done
 ```